-The first recorded mention of scones was by in the translation of The Aenaid (1513) by a Scottish poet, Gavin Douglas.
+The first recorded mention of scones was in the translation of The Aenaid (1513) by a Scottish poet, Gavin Douglas.
 I consider scones a cousin to the Southern American biscuit.
-In biscuits the butter is substituted with lard or shortening, and the sugar is omitted.
+In biscuits, the butter is substituted with lard or shortening, and the sugar is omitted.
 Traditionally, they are made with buttermilk.
 Sometimes scones may have raisins, currants, cheese, or dates in them.
 In the United States, however, scones have evolved to sometimes contain fillings like cranberries, chocolate chips, or nuts.

 Using the same recipe, you may substitute lemon zest for the orange zest and fresh blueberries for the dried cranberries.
 Additionally, the heavy cream may be substituted with full-fat buttermilk.
 If your family loves a sweeter treat, you may make a thick glaze of confectioner’s sugar, juice of the citrus used, and zest.
-Drizzle over cooled scones and serve when glaze is set.
+Drizzle over cooled scones and serve when the glaze is set.

 Hint: Always make sure your baking powder and soda are fresh for best results.
 Enjoy!